buqeye/cs_greedy_emulator_josh/README.md

 This is a repository for Joshua Maldonado's code. <br> This is based on the code used in [his thesis](https://etd.ohiolink.edu/acprod/odb_etd/r/etd/search/10?p10_accession_num=ohiou1726590160450187&clear=10&session=103007851808756), with adjustments from the paper with [_Greedy Emulators for Nuclear Two-Body Scattering_](https://arxiv.org/abs/2504.06092) by Joshua Maldonado, Dr. Christian Drischler, Dr. Dick Furnstahl, and Dr. Petár Mlinaríc.

+An additional, seperate implementation of the greedy emulators can be found [here](https://github.com/buqeye/cs_greedy_emulator), which creates figures 2, 5, 6, and comparison figures.
+Figure 11 and plots for figure 1 are made here, in addition to alternate versions of figures 2, 5, and 6.

 ## Code Breakdown

 <img align="right" width="375" src="/markdown_figures/greedy-vs-POD.jpg">